Recipe – makes 6

 10 top headshot session tips.

-I was more than delighted this morning when, on meeting up with Anna and Jamie at Micklefield Hall, they told me that their phones had been much busier than normal with enquiries for wedding bookings for 2014 and 2015, many within a couple of hours of the film going live on their website.
+I was more than delighted this morning when, on meeting up with Anna and Jamie at Micklefield Hall, they told me that their phones had been much busier than normal with enquiries for wedding bookings for next year and the year after, most within a couple of hours of the film going live on their website.